sidhesh0706/runtime-rebels/README.md

 > These credentials are seed data for the local demo environment only.
 Change them before any real deployment.

-## End-to-end workflow

-DayFlow connects employee actions and HR operations through one shared workflow:

-1. Sign in as **Isha Patel** using the employee account.
-2. Check in from the employee dashboard and review the updated attendance state.
-3. Open **Time Off**, create a leave request, and confirm that it appears as pending.
-4. Sign out, then sign in as the **HR Administrator**.
-5. Open **Time Off** and approve or reject Isha's request—the same record is synchronized through PostgreSQL.
-6. Review **Attendance** to see employees with consistent illustrated avatars and their current status.
-7. Open the dashboard and **Workforce Pulse** to inspect availability, the heatmap, and department risk.
-8. Open **Payroll** to demonstrate salary calculations and admin-only editing.
-9. Ask **Dayflow AI** for a workforce summary or pending leave count and follow its navigation actions.

 ## Role model